Auditing actions when using personal AI assistants

 - Access to files classified as sensitive.

-- Prompts that reference regulated data types, such as passport numbers or financial identifiers.
+- Prompts that mention regulated data types, such as passport numbers or financial identifiers.

 - Use of connectors that reach external services.

-- Multiple different accounts accessing the same sensitive document via assistant prompts.
+- Multiple accounts accessing the same sensitive document through assistant prompts.

 Run monthly reviews of alerts and a quarterly review of log completeness.
-Use sampling to validate retention and that fields are populated correctly.
+Use sampling to check retention and that the fields are populated properly.
 Keep examples of flagged incidents and the follow-up steps.
-That builds a body of evidence for audits and regulators.
+That gives you something useful when someone asks for evidence later.

 Ensuring compliance and data protection